HACK3R-CRYPTO/RhythmRush/README.md

 ## Built for Celo Hackathon

 RhythmRush is built for the Celo mobile gaming hackathon.
 We focus on play to earn mechanics.
 Mobile first design means you play anywhere.
 Smart contracts handle reward distribution automatically.
 Top players earn real rewards.
 Built on Celo for low fees and fast transactions.
+MiniPay integration enables seamless wallet connection and low-cost transactions.
 Ready to scale to real users.

 ## Deployed Contracts (Celo Sepolia)